A Misplaced Career

 The man confidently walked back to his friend’s palace, “A ruler certainly should be able to fix this problem!”

-→ Return to the < > for Dennis’ Libertarian Essays
+→ Return to the <Table of Contents> for Dennis’ Libertarian Essays

 For four years, Dennis was often ranked the #1 author of libertarian answers on Quora.Com based on views and up-votes.
 Writing primarily about ethics, he was deplatformed in Jan 2021, when – contradicting their own ranking algorithms — Quora judged his libertarian answers as “not helpful”.
 Dennis can now be found stumbling about the Free State — sad and directionless — carrying a lantern searching for an honest man.
 For a limited time, you can still find some of his 1800 unhelpful explanations of libertarian ethics on Quora.